DanielJunghans/danieljunghans.github.io/_projects/2_project.markdown

 <br />
 <p style="text-align: center;"><font size="+3">Introduction</font></p>
 In May of 2020, I completed my first financial accounting course at Michigan State University's Broad college of business.
 This course motivated me to learn more about the inner mechanisms and cashflows of businesses.
 I started to look through company financial statements on yahoo finance but was quickly overwhelmed.
 The amount of time needed to look through financial statements and to calculate financial ratios was enormous.
-After discovering this problem, I started this project in the hopes of building a tool that would help me more effectivily research securities.
+After discovering this problem, I started this project in the hopes of building a tool that would help me more effectively  research securities.

 <p style="text-align: center;"><font size="+3">The Tool</font></p>